A Complete Guide To Starting A Profitable Poultry Farm Business In Nigeria

 • The fowl pox vaccine,

-• And the marek’s disease vaccine.
+• And the Marek’s disease vaccine.

 Vaccination schedule for different types of poultry